Area Forecast Discussion

 National Weather Service Wakefield VA

-High pressure will remain centered off the southeast coast today
+Strong high pressure will remain off the Southeast coast through

 .NEAR TERM /UNTIL 6 PM THIS EVENING/...